 \subsection{Model selection}

 As shown in Figure \ref{data}, the primary energy supplies, CO$_2$ emissions, and GDP exhibit different characteristics across regions.
-Hence, it is not possible to find a unified statistical model that accommodates all these features simultaneously.
+Therefore, it is not feasible to incorporates all these features in a single statistical model simultaneously.
 In this section, we introduce a data-driven model selection procedure.
 It starts from a base model without time-varying parameter processes and hones in on a specification appropriate for the regional data.
-We estimate the base model and test the residuals for serial correlation to decide which parameters to specify time-varying.
+We estimate the base model and test the residuals for serial correlation to decide which parameters to specify as time-varying.